Blog

 There are several types of burn dressings and gels that help casualties heal and recover from minor burns and scalds to the most severe, third-degree burns.
 This guide will help you understand which types of burn dressings are most suitable for treating specific burns.

-What are the 4 different types of burn dressings?
+What types of burn dressings?

 Burns dressings are specifically designed to treat all burns injuries by providing soothing relief and supporting natural healing.
 Burns can be treated with a variety of dressings from bandages and gauze wraps to gels.
 The type of burn treatment you apply depends on the type of burn and severity of the injury.
 This includes dressings for minor burns and scalds to dressings designed to treat third-degree burns.